Property Taxes in Disaster Areas and During Droughts

 If the replacement structure exceeds the square footage of the original structure or the exterior of the replacement structure is of higher construction quality and composition than the original structure, then the replacement structure is considered a new improvement and is taxed accordingly.
-Beginning in tax year 2014, a replacement structure is not considered a new improvement to the extent necessary to satisfy square footage or the quality and composition of the exterior requirements of a disaster recovery program administered by the General Land Office that is federally funded.
+A replacement structure is not considered a new improvement to the extent necessary to satisfy square footage or the quality and composition of the exterior requirements of a disaster recovery program administered by the General Land Office that is federally funded.

-Chief appraisers and tax assessor-collectors may waive certain penalties for failing to file or timely file a declaration or tax statement for motor vehicles, dealer’s heavy equipment, or retail manufactured housing inventory (Tax Code §23.129).
-A chief appraiser or collector may waive a penalty only if the taxpayer’s failure to file or timely file the declaration or statement was a result of a disaster or an event beyond the taxpayer’s control destroyed the taxpayer’s property or records.
+Tax Code Section 23.129 allows chief appraisers and tax assessor-collectors to waive certain penalties for failing to file or timely file a declaration or tax statement for motor vehicles, dealer's heavy equipment or retail manufactured housing inventory.
+A chief appraiser or collector may waive a penalty only if the taxpayer's failure to file or timely file the declaration or statement was a result of a disaster or an event beyond the taxpayer's control destroyed the taxpayer's property or records.
 The taxpayer must file a written application for the waiver not later than the 30th day after the date the declaration or statement was required to be filed and the taxpayer must otherwise be in compliance with Tax Code Chapter 23.

-Homeowners and some small businesses whose property is damaged in a disaster and are located in a designated disaster area may pay their taxes in four installments pursuant to Tax Code §31.032.
-For small businesses, this includes real and personal property that is owned or leased by a business entity that has gross receipts under a threshold adjusted by the Comptroller.
+Tax Code Section 31.032 allows homeowners and some small businesses whose property is damaged in a disaster and are located in a designated disaster area to pay their taxes in four installments.
+For small businesses, this includes real and personal property that is owned or leased by a business entity that has gross receipts under a threshold adjusted by the Comptroller's office.

 The installment payments apply to taxes imposed on the property by all taxing units on the tax bill before the first anniversary of the disaster.
 The property owner must pay at least one-fourth of the taxes before the Feb.
 1 delinquency date and provide notice that the person will be paying the remaining taxes in installments.
 The remaining payments are due before April 1, June 1 and Aug.
 1, without any penalty or interest.
+If the delinquency date is not Feb.
+1, then other deadlines apply.
 If an installment payment is missed, the owner faces a 6 percent penalty and also must pay interest at 1 percent for each month of delinquency.